anttiluode/AgainstTheGrain/README.md

 # Against the Grain

-EDIT: Added adder and how it works html visualizer.
+EDIT: Added adder3.html and how it works html visualizer:

 ### Why running a learned sequence backward is a different, unstable, energy-pumping process — not the forward one in reverse